minershive/hiveon-kb/guides/miners.md

 ---
-title: How We Add Miners
+title: How we add miners
 category: Guides
 ---

-## How We Add Miners
 Hive team is asked to implement this or that miner almost every day.
 Here we will explain why we don’t do this until it becomes popular.

 <img src="http://forum.hiveos.farm/uploads/editor/r6/dyqion5c9r9u.png">